carlosgub/JetCoMovie-App-/README.md

 ## V2 (Working)
 - Add the Movie Detail View (Commited in the main branch)
-- Add logic to the booking buttom in the Movie Detail View to save in the room database to use later in the Tickets View
+- Add logic to the booking buttom in the Movie Detail View save the movie in the database to later use this database for the Tickets View

 ## V3
 - Add the Search View